By Gary Lambrecht

 Judge came to the Naval Academy from Harvard, where he served as the wide receivers coach.

 Judge also spent four years as an intern on the Patriots staff during a time when they won three Super Bowl Championships.

-He and his wife, Jennifer, reside in Annapolis with their son, Brecken, and daughter, Kinsley.
+He and his wife, Jennifer, reside in Annapolis with their sons, Brecken and Kagan, and daughter, Kinsley.